Limit holomorphic sections and Donaldson's construction of symplectic submanifolds: Transversality theorems

 (1) The sequence $(s_k)$ is renormalizable.

-(2) The limit sections of the sequence $(s_k)$ are transverse to $0$. \end{thm} One may describe this theorem as a variant of theorem {\ref{BK}}.
+(2) The limit sections of the sequence $(s_k)$ are transverse to $0$. \end{thm} In the integrable case, one may describe Donaldson's theorem an elaborate variant of Theorem {\ref{BK}}.
 The variant has the advantage of being easily transferable to symplectic geometry.
 Of course this was Donaldson's main goal and most applications of his techniques are symplectic and contact results.
-It is known that if $X$ is almost-Kahler, then, in general, one can't get holomorphic sections.
-Nevertheless, we get asymptotic holomorphy.
+It is known that if $X$ is almost-K\"{a}hler, then, in general, one can't get holomorphic sections.
+Nevertheless, we get {\it asymptotically holomorphic} sections.
+In our reformulation, the definition is quite simple: a renormalizable sequence of smooth sections is {\it asymptotically holomorphic} if every limit section is holomorphic for the connection $\nabla^{\infty}$.
+Note that this definition is weaker than the usual quantitative definition.
+However, in practice, the following version of Donaldson's theorem is sufficient for many corollaries.